subframe7536/maple-font/README.md

 > [!note]
 > ### When will V7 become stable?
-> It is almost stable now.
+> It is already stable.
+The V7.0-beta36 is the stable version.
 >
-> As a side project during my weekends, I will release a new beta version to fix the bugs reported or encountered in my daily coding within 1-2 weeks, and do some work on the new website and build tools.
+> The reason for retaining the "beta" suffix is to remind everyone that the landing page and the web tool for visualized configuration and custom build is still under development.
 >
-> If everything goes well, the stable version will be released later this year.
+> If everything goes well, the stable version will be released before March.

 ![header.png](./resources/header.png)